If you’ve been running your heat pump in heat mode and you’ve noticed that your thermostat is reading “AUX heat,” you’re probably wondering:

 So before you call a professional, check the outdoor temperatures.
 If it’s an unusually cold Arizona day, it’s normal to see AUX heat on your thermostat.

-Most heat pump systems are designed to automatically switch to AUX heat when the indoor temperature is 3 degrees colder than the thermostat setting.
+Most heat pumps are designed to automatically switch to AUX heat when the indoor temperature is 3 degrees colder than the thermostat setting.

 For example, let’s say that you wake up to a cold home (62° F) and immediately raise the thermostat to 68°.
 Because the temperature rise is more than 3 degrees (it’s 6 degrees in this scenario), the system will automatically turn on the AUX heat to help your home meet the desired temperature faster.

-Although this situation is extremely rare in Arizona, it’s common in colder parts of the country.
-When outdoor temperatures reach freezing temperatures, the outdoor coils will freeze over with ice.
-When that happens, the heat pump will reverse back into its cooling mode for a few minutes and dump heat from inside your home to the outdoor unit (to melt the ice).
+Although this situation is rare in Arizona, it’s common in colder parts of the country.
+When outdoor temperatures reach freezing temperatures, the outdoor coils can begin to freeze over with ice.
+When that happens, the heat pump will reverse the flow of refrigerant so that hot refrigerant is sent to the outdoor unit (to melt the ice).

-And, because a heat pump stops heating your home during this process, most models will automatically switch to AUX mode until the defrost cycle is over.
+And, because a heat pump stops heating your home during this process, some models will automatically switch to AUX mode until the defrost cycle is over.

 Signs that your heat pump is in defrost mode include: